M45-Science/.github/profile/README.md

 <img src="https://avatars.githubusercontent.com/u/113253647?s=200&v=4" alt="M45 Science Logo" width="200" />

-Welcome to **M45 Science**, established in 2017, a community focused on creating mods, tools, and services for the game Factorio.
+Welcome to **M45 Science**, established in 2017, a community focused on tools, and services for the game Factorio.
 We maintain a collection of utilities that enhance gameplay, manage servers, and support the wider Factorio community.

 ## Repositories